spacetelescope/synphot_refactor/docs/synphot/spectrum.rst

     ax[1].set_ylabel('Flux (PHOTLAM)')

-A source spectrum can also be **normalized** to a given flux value in a given bandpass using its :meth:`~synphot.SourceSpectrum.normalize` method.
+A source spectrum can also be **normalized** to a given flux value in a given bandpass using its :meth:`~synphot.spectrum.BaseSourceSpectrum.normalize` method.
 The resultant spectrum is basically the source multiplied with a factor necessary to achieve the desired normalization:

 .. plot::